Cardinal Beetle

 At CPERC, Hazel is primarily responsible for the management of our data request service, but also assists with the processing of species records and other projects.
 Hazel currently spends three days a week at CPERC and the other two at Bedfordshire and Luton Biodiversity Recording and Monitoring Centre, also as a Data Officer.

-Daniel Marshall, GIS and Habitats Data Officer
+Caitlin Riley, GIS and Habitats Data Officer